Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Development_Kit.md

-## Resources
+## Development Kit

 ---

 The Rainbow SDK for Node.JS contains:

-- A JavaScript node module: This module has to be included in your application.
+- A JavaScript node.js module: This module has to be included in your application.

 - Several starter kit applications to demonstrate how to use the SDK for Node library.

 - An API documentation that describes the available APIs (that you can call from your application) and that contains some tutorials explaining the fundamentals parts.

-### JavaScript SDK module
+### Node.JS SDK module

 ---

-The Node SDK is available either from [npm](https://www.npmjs.com/package/rainbow-node-sdk) or via [Github](https://github.com/Rainbow-CPaaS/StarterKit-SDKNodeJS).
+The Node.JS SDK is available either from [npm](https://www.npmjs.com/package/rainbow-node-sdk) or via [Github](https://github.com/Rainbow-CPaaS/StarterKit-SDKNodeJS).
 See the [Getting Started](/#/documentation/doc/sdk/node/guides/Getting_Started) guide to understand how to load it.

 ### Starter kits

 ---

-In order to simplify the SDK for Node.JSAPI development, some project or starter kit are available on Github.
+In order to simplify the SDK for Node.JS API development, some project or starter kit are available on Github.

 | Content | Link to project | Description |
 :---------------- | :------------: | :--------: